anishanawar/CS180-Lyf180-Project/README.md

-# LYFE 180
+# LYF 180

-Welcome to **LYFE 180** – a gentle space designed to support your journey of self-growth and balanced living.
+Welcome to **LYF 180** – a gentle space designed to support your journey of self-growth and balanced living.
 This web app is here to help you manage your healthy short-term and long-term goals, track daily habits, and celebrate every small win along the way!

 ## Table of Contents
 - [Overview](#overview)